adel-hadadi/ququery/README.md

 ## About

-QuQuery is simple and efficient SQL database query builder that provide zero dependency and zero type reflection in your code base to make repositories more readable for first look.
+QuQuery is simple and efficient SQL databases query builder that provide zero dependency and zero type reflection in your code base to make repositories more readable for first look.

 ## Why i make `Ququery` package